binggaofw/Test/README.md

 ### deploy to aws lightsail
 It uses lightsail container service.

-It can be access through this [here](https://container-service-2.f4peb530dmhr8.us-west-2.cs.amazonlightsail.com/), However it is just the pure frontend.
-I did not find a way to make it  works like local one.
+It can be access through this [here](https://container-service-2.f4peb530dmhr8.us-west-2.cs.amazonlightsail.com/)

 ## Running it in local
 ### Preparation